NicoZweifel/DBInline/README.md

             return tsk.Result;
 ```

-#Tests
+# Tests

+On seperate Branch cause they are a mess.
-Are currently not DB independent and chaotic.
+DB Instance dependent and chaotic, see:
 Eventually there will be Tables generated/deleted in the tests.